js2coffee/js2coffee/Readme.md

 These should be made configurable:

- - Turn implicit returns on/off.
+ - Toggle implicit returns.
+ - Toggle trailing commas in multiline arrays/objects.
  - Specify whether to use `&&` or `and`.

 ## API?